 How does Rice Graduate Housing select residents from the housing applicants?

 No, you can only apply for one housing location.
-A duplicate application will automatically result in cancellation of your housing request.
+A duplicate application will automatically result in the cancellation of your housing request.
 In addition, your existing applications will be terminated and you will have to re-apply.

 Is a room deposit required to reserve a space?

-How can I pay my deposit/application fee? with credit card, money order, check or ACF, or bank transfer (EFT)?
+How can I pay my deposit/application fee? with a credit card, money order, check or ACF, or bank transfer (EFT)?